Average Weather in November in White Salmon Washington, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in White Salmon is essentially constant during November, remaining within 0.2 miles per hour of 2.8 miles per hour over the course of the month.
+The average hourly wind speed in White Salmon is gradually increasing during November, increasing from 4.8 miles per hour to 5.4 miles per hour over the course of the month.

 Average Wind Speed in November

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

 The growing season in White Salmon typically lasts for 6.6 months (201 days), from around April 9 to around October 27, rarely starting before March 18 or after May 1, and rarely ending before October 8 or after November 15.

 The month of November in White Salmon is more likely than not fully outside of the growing season, with the chance that a given day is in the growing season rapidly decreasing from 38% to 1% over the course of the month.

 Time Spent in Various Temperature Bands and the Growing Season in November

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

 The average accumulated growing degree days in White Salmon are essentially constant during November, remaining within 11°F of 2,650°F throughout.